-A compliance report is required in cases in which the Board determines, at the time accreditation is granted or continued, that the program has a compliance concern for one or more key elements although compliance with the standard for accreditation was demonstrated (See the section on Special Reports if the program does not comply with one or more standards for accreditation).
+A compliance report is required in cases in which the Board determines, at the time accreditation is granted or continued, that the program has a compliance concern for one or more key elements although substantial compliance with the standard for accreditation was demonstrated.
+(See the section on Special Reports if the program does not substantially comply with one or more standards for accreditation.)
 An accredited program submits a compliance report for the purpose of demonstrating compliance with the previously cited key element(s).

 The request for a compliance report will specify the area(s) of concern and the date of expected submission.
 Compliance reports are normally submitted 1 year, but no later than 15 months, following the Board's determination that the program has a compliance concern for one or more key elements.
-It is the responsibility of the program to submit the compliance report to CCNE on or before the deadline that is specified in the action letter.
+It is the responsibility of the program to submit the compliance report to CCNE and ensure that it is received on or before the specified deadline.

-Compliance reports are reviewed by the EPRAC.
-At the request of the EPRAC, the chief nursing officer/chief nurse executive may be asked to provide additional information to CCNE.
+Compliance reports are reviewed by the RRC.
+At the request of the RRC, the chief nurse administrator may be asked to provide additional information to CCNE.

-Upon its review of the compliance report, the EPRAC formulates a confidential recommendation to the CCNE Board.
-The EPRAC may recommend either of the following to the Board:
+Upon its review of the compliance report, the RRC formulates a confidential recommendation to the CCNE Board.
+The RRC may recommend either of the following: